kbowden1800/bouncing-box/README.md

 // so on...
 ```

-## Step 2: Reset `positionX` when clicked
+# TODO 4: Respond to Click Events

-Now that the box is moving, eventually it will drift off the screen.
+Eventually, the box will drift off the screen.
+We can save the box by clicking on it and returning it to the starting position.

-According to our objectives, the box should return back to the starting position every time it is clicked.
+**FIND:** The `handleBoxClick` Function.

-**FIND**: The `handleBoxClick` Function is programmed to be called each time the box is clicked.
+While the `update` Function is called non-stop 20 times/second, the `handleBoxClick` Function is programmed to be called each time the box is clicked.
 Here, we can program the Function to reset the box to the starting position.

 **Code:** Modify the `handleBoxClick` Function to reset the value of `positionX` each time the box is clicked.
 Your Function should look like this: